fluid-project/infusion/README.md

 ## How Do I Create an Infusion Package? ##

 Strictly speaking, Infusion can be used directly from source (i.e. by including each individual required file).
 However, for simplicity and performance reasons, you may wish to create a concatenated, minified file.
-The Grunt build options described below will also allow you to remove any unneeded features or libraries that you may already have in your project.
+Source maps for the minified file are automatically generated to make debugging easier.
+The Grunt build options described below will allow you to remove any unneeded features or libraries that you may already have in your project.

 ### Dependencies ###